taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis-lowercase.md

 Website: [https://matteofarinella.com/](https://matteofarinella.com/)

----

-**Gideon Gerlt:** Graphic Novel title page artist, Chapter 6 pages 9-12 Illustrator and Colourist, Chapter 7 title page artist
+{% include figure image_path="/assets/images/openLabNotebook/TheFirstVIRS/GideonGerlt.png" alt="Gideon Gerlt" caption="Gideon Gerlt: Graphic Novel title page artist, Chapter 6 pages 9-12 Illustrator and Colourist, and Chapter 7 title page artist" %}

 Early on, Gideon Gerlt's creativity was strongly influenced by the vibrant natural environment of rural Alaska.
 Exploring the wilderness in the shadow of Denali mountain with so little human contact, instilled in him a curiosity about the unseen world that existed in such great abundance and yet felt elusive.
 This sense of mystery has worked alongside a pursuit to explore individual and societal concepts of self and other, covering a broad range of topics from interpersonal relationships, to concepts of consciousness and artificial intelligence, and an exploration of the microbial world.

 Gideon's recent works explore the intersection between art, science, and technology.
 Splicing geometric shapes and architectural design with structures found in nature, these works reflect on correlations between micro and macroscopic worlds.
 Inspired by a fascination with biological systems and processes Gideon has created site-specific, interactive, multimedia installations that have emulated organic complexity through iterative patterns.
 These works have suggestively represented bacteria, protozoa, neurons, mirror cells, and DNA.

 Website: [https://www.gideongerlt.com/](https://www.gideongerlt.com/)

----

 {% include figure image_path="/assets/images/openLabNotebook/TheFirstVIRS/MelissaJedrysiak.png" alt="Melissa Jedrysiak" caption="Melissa Jedrysiak: Scientific Diagram 7 Illustrator and Colourist" %}
 Melissa Jedrysiak is a scientific illustrator of Filipina and Polish descent.
 She was born and raised in Chicago, and she graduated from DePaul University with a B.S. in Biology.
 In her spare time, she can be found tending to her urban garden, playing soccer, or sipping a cup of delicious tea.